-If these circumstances arise in relation to a member of staff at Headlands School, a referral will be made as soon as possible after the resignation or removal of the individual in accordance with advice from the LADO and/or HR support.
-(Helen Keyworth, HR Officer and/or Jo Atkin, Senior HR Officer, ERYC).
+If these circumstances arise in relation to a member of staff at Headlands School, a referral will be made as soon as possible after the resignation or removal of the individual in accordance with advice from the LADO and/or HR support at the Local Authority.

-17. Use of Premises by other Organisations
+19. Use of Premises by other Organisations

-Where services or activities are provided separately by another body using the School facilities/premises, the Headteacher and Governing Body will seek written assurance that the organisation concerned has appropriate policies and procedures in place regarding safeguarding children and child protection, and that relevant safeguarding checks have been made in respect of staff and volunteers.
+Where services or activities are provided separately by another body using the School/College facilities/premises, the Headteacher and Governing Body will seek written assurance that the organisation concerned has appropriate policies and procedures in place regarding safeguarding children and child protection, and that relevant safeguarding checks have been made in respect of staff and volunteers.
 If this assurance is not achieved, an application to use premises will be refused.